Plumbing worker dies in Kansas City-area trench collapse - NewsBreak

 Plumbing worker dies in Kansas City-area trench collapse

 GRAIN VALLEY, Mo.
-(AP) — A plumbing worker has died after a trench collapsed in western...hayspost.com
+(AP) — A plumbing worker has died after a trench collapsed in western...panhandlepost.com

 GRAIN VALLEY, Mo.
-(AP) — A plumbing worker has died after a trench collapsed in western...hayspost.com
+(AP) — A plumbing worker has died after a trench collapsed in western...panhandlepost.com

 Comments / 0